Enter a search request and press enter. Press Esc or the X to close.

 Learn more about the Jefferson Street restaurants here.

 On the north side of the Tennessee State Museum are three areas of town that also offer a wide variety of restaurants.
 Historic Germantown was Nashville’s first suburb.
 The neighborhood boasts of several coffee shops, bakeries and bistros, many of which are located in historic buildings.
 Newly developed sections of town include Salemtown and Metro Center, which are home to a diverse offering of delis, cafes and restaurants.

 Find more about these local restaurants here.

 Museum visitors are encouraged to visit our beautiful Tennessee State Capitol and the Military Branch of the Tennessee State Museum, both which are located south of Capitol Hill.
 While you are in the city center, you may wish to dine at one of Music City’s memorable eateries.
-From restaurants located in historic buildings to quaint sandwich shops found in the locally popular Arcade, there is a wide variety of taste to satisfy any pallet.
+From restaurants located in historic buildings to quaint sandwich shops found in the locally popular Arcade, there is a wide variety of taste to satisfy any palate.